osmosis-labs/osmosis-frontend/packages/web/server/queries/README.md

 ## Complex

-This serves as a middle layer between the API server and the raw queries.
-This is where caching (via cachefied) and parameterization is added (such as search, sort, pagination, and filter).
-It should be directly called by the API server, and should be composed of queries from the outer folders.
+This is a middle layer between the API server and the raw queries.
+This is where caching (via cachified) and parameterization are added (such as search, sort, pagination, and filter).
+It should be directly called by the API server and should be composed of queries from the outer folders.